Felteng/f1-town-square/README.md

 - **Action response messages**
     - Whenever an action gets completed a message appears on the users screen.

-    - The messages can be closed manually and will also dissapear automatically after 4 seconds.
+    - The messages can be closed manually and will also disappear automatically after 4 seconds.

     - Messages appear after things like: Successful sign in, sign out, and or sign up.
 Any successful comment CRUD action.
         <details>